Caliper-Corporation/TsmAPIsExamples/VehicleMonitor/README.md

       return TRUE;
   }
   ```
   The line ```VehicleMonitor<MyVehicle, VM_UPDATE | VM_POSITION, L"Cool Vehicle Monitor">``` instnatiates a VehicleMonitor template class - ```MyVehicle``` class is the user-defined vehicle class to be monitored. ```VM_UPDATE|VM_POSITION``` means *Vehicle State Update* and *Postion Change* events will be fired and the user logic can process relevant information in the respective event handlers.
-The last non-type template parameter allows specifying a name for the vehicle monitor, in this case, "Cool Vehicle Monitor" is the name.
+The last non-type template parameter allows specifying a name for the vehicle monitor, in this case, "Cool Vehicle Monitor".

   Vehicle Monitor provides the following events:
   - Arrival